SetMatchGames/squad/README.md

 2. Navigate to /app_spec/roshambo-web and run `npm run start` to start the web game's local host.
 Close out of the window that automatically opens in your browser.

-3. Go to the squad tab in your browser, look for the roshambo-web game in the Games catalog, and paste it's url into a new tab.
+3. Go to the squad tab in your browser, look for the roshambo-web game in the Games catalog, and paste its url into a new tab.
 If everything's working, you should see a working UI.